passionweb-manuel-schnabel/webm/README.md

 # WebM for TYPO3 CMS

-Creates an automatically _WebM_ file for every supported video format by TYPO3.
+Creates a _WebM_ file for every configured (and supported) video format.
+Either via Symfony command or hook (can be configured).

     original.mp4 --> original.webm